AbdulMus/NOJAH_development/README.md

 Our system lets you add, search, update, and delete beauty products.
 It also includes a secure login system and will soon have a full-featured front-end GUI for a smooth, modern experience.

+## Tech Stack
+- Java 23
+- Spring Boot
+- Maven
+- HTML/CSS (for frontend)
+- MySQL or H2 (if applicable)

 ## Project Layout

 - **NOJAH**